 Lease Commitments - The Company leases its facility under a non-cancelable operating lease that expires in August 2011.
 In connection with the operating lease, the Company has issued a letter of credit which is secured by restricted cash on deposit with the bank as a security deposit of approximately \$59.
 Prior to this lease, the Company leased its facility under a non-cancelable operating lease that expired in May of 2006.
-Rent expense under these operating leases was \$170, \$111, \$110, and \$649 for the years ended December 2006, 2005, 2004 and the cumulative period from inception (July 10, 2000) to December 31, 2006, respectively.
+Rent expense under these operating leases was \$259, \$170, and \$111 for the years ended December 2007, 2006, 2005 and the cumulative period from inception (July 10, 2000) to December 31, 2007, respectively.

-Future minimum payments under this lease as of December 31, 2006 are approximately as follows:
+Future minimum payments under this lease as of December 31, 2007 are approximately as follows:

 Year ended December 31,

-2007 \$ 250

-2008 248
+2008 \$289

-2009 257
+2009 267

-2010 2011 267
+2010 276

 2011 167

+2012 -

-Total lease payments \$1,189
+Total lease payments \$999

-Contingency - In January 2004, Dr. Platt, the Company's Chairman and Chief Executive Officer, filed a lawsuit in Massachusetts Superior Court against GlycoGenesys, Inc. for various claims including breach of contract.
-In its filing in February 2004, GlycoGenesys asserted counterclaims against the Company and Dr. Platt alleging tortious interference and misappropriation of proprietary rights.
-The counterclaims seek monetary damages and injunctive relief related to the Company's intellectual property.
-In March 2004, the Company and Dr. Platt answered the counterclaims and denied any liability.
-In June 2004, the Court allowed, without opposition, a motion of GlycoGenesys for leave to file a supplemental counterclaim against the Company for defamation and unfair competition.
-On February 2, 2006, GlycoGenesys filed a voluntary petition for protection under Chapter 11 of the U.S. Bankruptcy Code, which stayed the counterclaim litigation proceedings.
-On June 1, 2006, the bankruptcy court approved a motion by GlycoGenesys to convert the proceeding to Chapter 7 liquidation.
-On October 23, 2006, the judge issued an order allowing the liquidation sale of certain GlycoGenesys assets to Marlborough Research and Development, Inc. including the counterclaim lawsuit.
-Marlborough Research and Development, Inc. has changed its name to Prospect Therapeutics, Inc. and has informed the Company that it intends to pursue the counterclaim lawsuit against the Company and Dr. Platt.
+Contingency - In January 2004, David Platt, Ph.D., our Chairman and Chief Executive Officer, filed a lawsuit in Massachusetts Superior Court against GlycoGenesys, Inc. for various claims including breach of contract.
+GlycoGenesys asserted counterclaims against us and Dr. Platt alleging tortious interference, misappropriation of proprietary rights, defamation and unfair competition, and seeks monetary damages and injunctive relief related to our intellectual property.
+The Company and Dr. Platt have denied any liability for the counterclaims.
+Prospect Therapeutics, Inc. (formerly known as Marlborough Research and Development, Inc.) purchased certain assets including this lawsuit from the GlycoGenesys bankruptcy estate and continues prosecuting the counterclaims against the Company and Dr. Platt.
+The Company filed a motion for summary judgment relative to the counterclaims on November 8, 2007.
+Limited discovery may still be taken.
 The Company believes these claims are without merit and intends to contest them vigorously.
-Additionally, the Company believes that any impact on the financial statements is neither probable or reasonably estimable and therefore no amounts have been recorded as of December 31, 2006.
+Additionally, the Company believes that any impact on the financial statements is neither probable or reasonably estimable and therefore no amounts have been recorded as of December 31, 2007.

-Pursuant to Board approval, the Company has agreed to indemnify Dr. Platt for the expenses of his defense of the counterclaims.
-In 2006 the Company incurred approximately \$11 of expenses in connection with this defense.
-Through December 31, 2006 the Company has incurred cumulative expenses of approximately \$438 in connection with this defense.
+The Company's Board of directors authorized the indemnification of Platt for the expenses of his defense of the counterclaims.
+In 2007 the Company incurred no expenses in connection with this defense.
+Through December 31, 2007 the Company has incurred cumulative expenses of approximately \$438 in connection with this defense.

-On January 28, 2005, the Company filed a request with the U.S. Patent and Trademark Office (USPTO) for an inter partes re-examination of U.S. Patent No. 6,680,306 owned by GlycoGenesys, Inc. because the Company believes that the invention claimed in this patent is anticipated by other inventions (technically, "prior art"), including the Company's U.S. Patent No. 6,645,946 for DAVANAT[®].
-In an October 18, 2005 action, the USPTO agreed with the Company's argument that all claims stated in the '306 patent are anticipated by prior art.
-On December 19, 2005, GlycoGenesys filed a response to the USPTO, and on January 18, 2006, the Company responded to the GlycoGenesys submission.
-The matter is now before the USPTO for a final decision.
-The Company believes that the USPTO actions to date support its belief that the invention claimed in the DAVANAT patent is prior art relative to the GlycoGenesys patent.
+In January 2005, the Company filed a request with the U.S. Patent and Trademark Office for an inter partes re-examination of U.S. Patent No. 6,680,306 owned by GlycoGenesys, Inc. because the Company believes that the invention claimed in this patent is anticipated by other inventions (technically, "prior art"), including the Company's U.S. Patent No. 6,645,946 for DAVANAT®.
+The Patent Office agreed with the Company's argument that all claims stated in the '306 patent are anticipated by prior art.
+The matter is now before the Patent Office for a final decision.
+The Company believes that the actions of the Patent Office support the Company's belief that the invention claimed in the Company's DAVANAT® patent is prior art relative to the GlycoGenesys patent.
+Additionally, the Company believes that any impact on the financial statements is neither probable nor reasonably estimable and therefore no amounts have been recorded as of December 31, 2007.